jwaffensmith/lodestar-app/README.md

 https://lodestar-app.netlify.app
 * Note
-API fetch will not work on this live site since Notify API is an insecure site.
+API fetch will not work on this live site since Open Notify API is an unsecure site.
 Browser will block request from https to http.
 Will need to find new API source for production.